syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Swiping.md

 ## Customized swipe delete functionality

-Oerations such as deleting a row when swiping a data row from one extent to other in the view can be performed.
+Operations such as deleting a row when swiping a data row from one extent to other in the view can be performed.

 Refer to the following code example which illustrates how to delete a data row when swiping it from one extreme to other in the view: